-- 1. NTUC FairPrice Cooperative remains the leading grocery retailer with a market share of 33 percent.
-NTUC has a network comprising 100 Fairprice supermarkets, 16 Finest stores and 8 Fairprice Xtra (Hypermarkets).
-In addition, the group has 160 Cheers convenience stores and 20 Fairprice convenience stores, some of which are located in Esso-Mobil Stations.
+- 1. NTUC FairPrice Cooperative is the leading grocery retailer with a market share of 34 percent.
+NTUC has a network comprising 112 Fairprice supermarkets, 16 Finest stores and 8 Fairprice Xtra (Hypermarkets).
+In addition, the group has 160 Cheers convenience stores and 23 Fairprice Xpress convenience stores, some of which are located in Esso-Mobil Stations.
 While the primary targets are low to middle income consumers, NTUC reaches out to the middle income consumers through its Fair Price "Finest" chains.
-Warehouse Club, a first membership-only retail warehouse was launched in 2015by NTUC offering bulk groceries and consumables.
+Warehouse Club, a first membership-only retail warehouse was launched in 2015 by NTUC offering bulk groceries and consumables.
 Annual membership fee is priced at US\$ 35. - Competitive pricing is one of the main factors determining whether a new product should be procured for the NTUC Fairprice stores.
-The NTUC Fairprice chain is the most extensive in terms of consumer reach, geographically, and across all income segments.
-Fair price stores are located in almost every large residential population concentration.
+The NTUC Fairprice chain is the most extensive, in terms of consumer reach, geographically, and across all income segments.
+Fairprice stores are located in almost every large residential population concentration.
 Importers who require their products to be distributed island-wide and with the focus on the mass market prefer to work with NTUC Fairprice.

-NTUC Fairprice supermarket chain procures their food products from consolidators, distributors and local importers.
-The company has also embarked since 1985 on extensive house branding of basic essentials like confectionery, rice, bread, sauces, cooking oil, toilet paper, tissue paper, sugar, detergents, canned fruits and vegetables, etc. The items are, on average, priced 10 to 15 per cent lower than comparable products.
+NTUC Fairprice supermarket chain procures its food products from consolidators, distributors and local importers.
+Since 1985, the company has also embarked on extensive house branding of basic essentials like confectionery, rice, bread, sauces, cooking oil, toilet paper, tissue paper, sugar, detergents, canned fruits and vegetables, etc. The items are, on average, priced 10 to 15 per cent lower than comparable products.
 In July 2008, "Pasar Organic" was added to the range, offering organic produce at affordable prices.